Building a Better Cow

 $50 full fee

 $25.00 for any student currently enrolled in school, TAFE or university. $50.00 for non-students.
-Fee includes afternoon tea.
+Fee includes a BBQ lunch.

 Muresk Institute offers a variety of accommodation with shared facilities (bathrooms and lounge/common rooms).
 For more information view our facilities and complete an accommodation request form.